LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/resources/pass-by-ref/README.md

 Suzie's PERMANENT RECORD has been updated to reflect the late submission.
 Her new score for the assignment is 82
 ```

+Go look quickly at the source code for [lategrade.c](./lategrade.html).

 In this case, our function takes a reference to an `assignmentRecord`, and an `int` representing how many days late Suzie was.
 It then updates the score of the `assignmentRecord` to reflect the late submission.
 The signature is this: